 - Visiting a couple of different stores to save 50-90%

-• You’ll be shopping with coupons while a product is on sale and stocking up while it’s cheap or free.
+- Shopping with coupons while a product is on sale and stocking up while it’s cheap or free

 1. Newspaper Inserts

 The best place to find coupons is in the Sunday paper.
 There are three different inserts that come out on a regular basis: Smart Source (SS), Red Plum (RP) and Procter & Gamble (PG).
-Now here’s the BIG secret: to become a Krazy Coupon Lady (or Gent), you’ll want to get your hands on four to six copies of each of these coupons inserts.
-Sound a bit bizarre??
-The way to save Krazy money is to buy multiple products when they’re at rock bottom prices.
-So when deodorant is free with a coupon, why not get six of them?
-Getting more than one newspaper allows you to do just that.
+To become a Krazy Coupon Lady (or Gent), you’ll want to get your hands on two to four copies of each of these coupon inserts.
+Sounds a bit bizarre but the way to save krazy money is to buy multiple products when they’re at rock bottom prices.

 2. Printable Coupons